Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/02-audit-tests.rst

 The auditor MUST request 20 Books and/or Reference_Works, twice each, recording the number of Book_Segments and/or Reference_Items pertaining to each title.

-This MUST result in 20 each of Unique_Title_Investigations and Unique_Title_Requests, and a count of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests that is equal to the sum of the Book_Segments and/or Reference_Items.
+This MUST result in 20 each of Unique_Title_Investigations and Unique_Title_Requests, double that number of Total_Item_Investigations and Total_Item_Requests, and a count of Unique_Item_Investigations and Unique_Item_Requests that is equal to the sum of the Book_Segments and/or Reference_Items.

 E.2.4.2 Book Access Types: Book_Segments and/or Reference_Items
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Within the Title Report, breakdowns by Access_Type are essential.
 There are therefore a series of audit tests designed to determine report providers’ compliance with requirements for reporting Access_Type.
-These tests only apply where Books with more than one Access_Type are available on a platform, and they are available as Book_Segments.
+These tests apply where Book_Segments and/or Reference_Items can be identified.

+**Option 1**: Report provider offers Book_Segments and/or Reference_Items under only one Access_Type.

+The auditor MUST request

+70 Book_Segments and/or Reference_Items, 10 each from 7 different Books and/or Reference_Works.

+This MUST result in 70 each of Total_Item_Investigations, Total_Item_Requests, Unique_Item_Investigations and Unique_Item_Requests, and 7 each of Unique_Title_Investigations and Unique_Title_Requests with the appropriate Access_Type.

-**Option 1**: Report provider offers Book_Segments and/or Reference_Items under two different Access_Types.
+**Option 2**: Report provider offers Book_Segments and/or Reference_Items under two different Access_Types.

 The auditor MUST request